top of page

 Encouraging Critical Thinking & Self-Reflection

 Learning alongside trainees from diverse backgrounds challenges everyone to think critically about their own biases, assumptions and blind spots.
 Being part of a group where different cultural and racial experiences are present fosters deeper self-reflection and enriches the conversations.
 It encourages trainees to question their own worldview and expand their understanding of human experience.
 This process of internal examination is fundamental in psychotherapy, both for personal growth and for becoming a skilled therapist.
+It is an explicit invitation to stay curious, take responsibility for your learning and engage honestly with discomfort as part of your development as a practitioner.

 “We seem to have replaced doing anything with saying something,